 How to prune summer-bearing raspberries

-- Monty focuses on the color of canes when he's pruning raspberries.
-It’s the brown ones that need to be cut down to the ground, he says, with the fresh green canes left standing.
+- Once summer-bearing (floricane) raspberries have finished cropping, cut the fruited canes back to near ground level, says the experts at Amateur Gardening.
+Gardener Monty Don focuses on the color of canes when he's pruning raspberries: it's the brown ones that need to be cut down to the ground, he says, with the fresh green canes left standing.
 It's these new canes that carry next summer’s crop, he reminds us.

 How to prune fall-bearing raspberries